Black Christmas (2006 film): Plot

-With the police unable to arrive in time due to a snow storm, Kelli, Melissa, and Leigh decide to stay inside the house whilst Heather and Mrs. Mac flee.
+With the police unable to arrive in time due to a snowstorm, Kelli, Melissa, and Leigh decide to stay inside the house while Heather and Mrs. Mac flee.
 In the car, Heather is murdered, and Mrs. Mac is impaled by a falling icicle.
 While Kelli and Leigh descend to the garage to investigate, Melissa is attacked and killed by the assailant.
 Kelli and Leigh return upstairs and find Lauren's eyeless corpse.
 Kyle returns to the house, and the three go to investigate the attic; while ascending the ladder, Kyle is dragged into the attic to his death by the assailant, who is revealed to be Agnes, now an adult.
 As Billy enters the attic, Kelli and Agnes struggle, leading the two of them into the empty space between the walls of the house.
 As the killers converge toward Kelli, Leigh helps her escape before they start a fire, leaving Billy and Agnes to burn to death.

 Later, as Kelli and Leigh recover at the hospital, Billy, who is partially burned, kills the morgue assistant.
-While Kelli goes for an x-ray, Agnes appears in her hospital room and kills Leigh.
+While Kelli goes for an X-ray, Agnes emerges in her hospital room and kills Leigh.
 When Kelli returns to her room, Agnes appears through the ceiling and attacks her, but Kelli uses a defibrillator to kill Agnes.
 Moments later, Billy enters through the ceiling and chases Kelli to the stairwell.
 They briefly fight, ending with Kelli pushing Billy off the railing where he is subsequently impaled on the tip of a Christmas tree, killing him.